NBISweden/workshop-reproducible-research/docs/index.md

     Note that we use `/c/my_dir` and not `c:/my_dir` as we normally do on Windows.
 This is required for Docker to parse the command correctly.

 This will start an isolated container running Linux, where the directory `c:/my_dir` is mounted (i.e. you can access the files in this Windows directory within the Linux container, and files edited or created within the Linux container will appear in this Windows directory).
-Note that the idea is that you should edit files in the mounted `c:/my_dir` using an editor in your normal OS, say notepad in windows.
+Note that the idea is that you should edit files in the mounted `c:/my_dir` using an editor in your normal OS, say Notepad in Windows.
 The terminal in the container is for running stuff, not editing.

-Clone the git/bitbucket repository containing all files you will need for completing the tutorials.
+Clone the git/bitbucket repository containing all the files you will need for the tutorials.

 ```bash
 git clone https://bitbucket.org/scilifelab-lts/reproducible_research_course.git
 cd reproducible_research_course